wexi/amforth-shadow/doc/source/TG/recipes/Port-From-C.rst

 ..
  <!-- Some registers have a whole bitmap range at various positions.
- Unfortunatly there is no easy way to recognize them from the source only.
+ Unfortunately there is no easy way to recognize them from the source only.
 One example is the timer configuration register TCCR0.
  It uses the 3 bits beginning from 0 to configure various prescaler settings.
  C:
   TCCR1A = (1 << COM1A)|(1 << WGM1)
  AmForth: